Verona Volunteers Needed!

 At the July 16th Council Meeting it looked like Verona was moving towards pesticide-free maintenance for public fields (more details HERE).
 But on September 1st the following chemicals were applied to H. B.W.
 Middle School and Verona High School fields: TruPower3, Merit 27, Talstar Insecticide, and 19-0-2 Fertilizer.
 The same day the Community Center, Linn Drive Field and Town Square were treated as well.
 TruPower 3 is considered by the EPA to have a toxicity category 1 -the most toxic- and has been banned from use in cities such as Albany, New York since 1999.
 Integrated Pest Management (IPM) procedures are mandatory for schools in NJ since 2004 and calls for non-pesticide pest management methods to be used whenever possible.
 "The VEC believes that it is critical, for the health of our children and teenagers, for our government and our fellow citizens to understand that it is possible to have playable fields without the use of toxic chemicals" said the VEC Chairman at the Sep.
 4th Council Meeting.
 "We further ask that the Verona Township government commit now to converting all playing fields to pesticide-free maintenance, beginning immediately" he added.
 You can read the complete VEC statement HERE .

-Verona Recycling Center is located at 10 Commerce Court in Verona (map) and it is open 8:30 am to 3:30 pm.
-Visit our Recycling page for details or refer to the booklet for North Side and South Side - Please click HERE for the current garbage and recycling collection days.
+The Verona Recycling Center is located at 10 Commerce Court in Verona (map) and it is open 8:30 am to 3:30 pm.
+For more information please visit our Solid Waste and Recycling page or refer to the 2014 booklet for North Side and South Side.
 You can access a live feed from Nixle here

 Do You Have a Treasured Tree?